ugurmuslim/bigcommerce-integration/README.md

 ## About The Project

 Shops are stored in database with access tokens.
+There will be an already created shop in database.

 There are two jobs which run s every 10 minutes to sync categories, products and variants from all stores in database.

 When a shop logs in with correct credentials, they are redirected to Categories page where they can navigate to Products and Variants.
-When the project starts it will run one time to gather all the data from all the stores in database.
+After following below steps system will sync relevant data from bigcommerce for all stores in db.
+If wanted, you can click "sync" button to sync data manually.

 Because Bigcommerce can heave multiple categories for products I used hasMany relationship between Category and Product.

+You can register new shops and they will be created with same access token as the original store.
 ## Installation

 1. Run `docker-compose up --build ` to start the containers.